jupyterlab/jupyterlab/README.md

 npm run build:serverextension
 ```

-to build the changes and refresh your browser to see the changes.
+to build the changes and then refresh your browser to see the changes.

-To have the system build after each change to the source files, run:
+To have the system build after each source file change, run:

 ```bash
 npm run watch:serverextension
 ```

-and refresh the browser after each successful update.
+and refresh the browser.

 ## Bundle for the Browser